AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When you use different plugins on consecutive list items, an extra <br> tag is added to the list items (NPR-35464).
 * When a list is placed between two paragraphs, you cannot add a table to the list (NPR-35356).
 * When you start an AEM instance upgrade from AEM 6.3 to AEM 6.5, the upgrade instance takes longer to start (NPR-35323).
 * When you replicate an AEM asset that includes a bracket (). in the name, the replication fails (GRANITE-27004).
-* Product asset reference update causes replication threads to be in the wait state until the ProductAssetListener thread completes its commits to the JCR (NPR-35269).
 * When you add headings to a Rich Text Editor, the paragraph button is disabled (NPR-35256).
-* When a value is not provided to a hidden field that is marked required, it blocks you from saving a component (NPR-35219).
 * When you add an item to an existing list, it deletes the succeeding collapsible or toggle list (NPR-35206).
 * When the Rollout page option is selected, a dialog box with all the available live copies appears, and automatic rollout takes place.
 The live copies of pages are rolled out to all geographies without user action (NPR-35138).
 * When you use the include children option, the Manage Publication option does not list all pages.
 Only 22 pages are listed (NPR-35086).
 * When a policy is edited, the text component does not retain the policy changes (NPR-35070).
 * When indenting some items in a numbered list, all items keep the same number although numbering should start from 1 for items with the same indentation (CQ-4313011).
-* When you create a campaign page using an out-of-the-box template in Touch UI and open the Email tab on the page properties dialog, the personalization variable for the subject and body fields remains disabled (CQ-4312388).
 * When minification is enabled, you are not able to edit any page or component.
 The issues started after installing AEM 6.5 Service Pack 7 (CQ-4311133).
 * Omni search and asset filters return irrelevant or no results (CQ-4312322).
-* After you upgrade to AEM 6.5.7, the builds start failing.
-The reason is, an old version or no of jackson-core is embedded in the uber-jar (GRANITE-33006).
+* When multiple pages simultaneously access a client library, the HTML library manager fails to load the client library.
+It leads to the incorrect rendering of pages (NPR-35538).
+* The context path gets removed automatically when you set up an SSL in [!DNL Experience Manager] (NPR-35294).
+* Package manager does not logout users after clicking the Logout option (NPR-35160).

 ### [!DNL Assets] {#assets-6580}